omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

 # `XMsg` Lifecycle

+Cross-rollup messages are referred to as `XMsg` in the Omni protocol.
+Omni uses CometBFT to process `XMsg`s according to the following sequence.

 ## Flow Diagram

 The following steps provide a comprehensive overview of how an XMsg travels from a source rollup VM to a destination rollup VM.
 This process is visualized in Figure 4.